-6.11 The changes will include larger changing rooms, a sauna, a larger weight area and more exercise machines, together with a wider variety of classes and after-school clubs proposed.
-The existing entrance for unit 1a may also be used as a secondary access and reception point, with the following images of units 1a and 1c/d to be converted to the same high specification.
+6.11 The changes will include a sauna, a larger weight area and more exercise machines, together with a wider variety of classes and after-school clubs proposed.
+The existing entrance and shared lobby adjacent to unit 1a will also be used as a secondary access and reception point, with the following images of the lobby and 1c/d to be converted to the same high specification.